jmpark0808/jmpark0808.github.io/workexperience.md

 Werkr Tractors, December 2024 - Current

-- Developing proof of concept for a prototype computer vision model for autonomous tractor driving.
+- Leading the development of a proof-of-concept computer vision system for autonomous tractor navigation, designing solutions for challenging agricultural environments and varied terrain conditions.
-- Integrating a path detection model with a Robot Operating System for real-time autonomous navigation.
-- Training and optimizing a salient object detection model for accurate path detection.
+- Implementing novel integration between custom vision models and Robot Operating System (ROS) framework, enabling robust autonomous navigation capabilities for agricultural applications.

 ## Co-chair

 Conference on Vision and Intelligent Systems, October 2024 - January 2025

-- Led conference organization and program development, overseeing the peer-review process, keynote speaker invitations, and technical session planning.
-- Managed paper submission and review coordination, ensuring high academic standards and timely acceptance decisions.
-- Secured sponsorships and funding, engaging with industry partners and academic institutions to support the conference.
+- Led the organization of a 100+ attendee  conference, working with a team of 4 committee members and coordinating the review of 50+ technical papers.
+- Established partnerships with 5+ major tech companies, securing $5K in sponsorships to support conference activities and student participation.

 ## Research Project Manager